zendframework/zf2-documentation/docs/languages/en/modules/zendservice.amazon.ec2.instance.rst

 Amazon Instance Utilities
 -------------------------

-In this section you will find out how to retreive information, the console output and see if an instance contains a product code.
+In this section you will find out how to retrieve information, the console output and see if an instance contains a product code.

 .. _zendservice.amazon.ec2.instance.utility.describe: